-The Mission Of The South Carolina Black Pride (SCBP), Inc. Is To Unify And Celebrate The Diversity, Creativity, And Beauty Of The South Carolina Black Lesbian, Gay, Bisexual, Transgender, And Questioning (LGBT) Communities And Our Supporters, In Order To Empower And Promote The Human Rights Of All Families And Communities.
+The Mission of the South Carolina Black Pride Inc. (SCBP), Is to Unify and Celebrate the Diversity, Creativity, And Beauty Of South Carolina’s Lesbian, Gay, Bisexual, Transgender, Questioning, Queer, and Non-Gender Conforming (LGBTQ) Communities of Color And Our Supporters, In Order To Empower And Promote The Human Rights Of All Families And Communities.

 6 Pillars of Pride